seanreed1111/sql-recipes/recipes.md

 +------+----------+-----------------+------+--------+
 Generating the standings for these rows requires computing the GB values separately for each of the four combinations of season half and division.
-Begin by calculating the win-loss differential for the first-place team in each group and saving the values into a separate firstplace table: mysql> CREATE TABLE firstplace
+Begin by calculating the win-loss differential for the first-place team in each group and saving the values into a separate firstplace table:
+CREATE TABLE firstplace
 SELECT half, division, MAX(wins-losses) AS wl_diff
 FROM standings2
 GROUP BY half, division;

-Then join the firstplace table to the original standings, associating each team record with the proper win-loss differential to compute its GB value: mysql> SELECT wl.half, wl.division, wl.team, wl.wins AS W, wl.losses AS L, TRUNCATE(wl.wins/(wl.wins+wl.losses),3) AS PCT, IF(fp.wl_diff = wl.wins-wl.losses, '-',TRUNCATE((fp.wl_diff - (wl.wins-wl.losses)) / 2,1)) AS GB
+Then join the firstplace table to the original standings, associating each team record with the proper win-loss differential to compute its GB value:
+SELECT wl.half, wl.division, wl.team, wl.wins AS W, wl.losses AS L,
+TRUNCATE(wl.wins/(wl.wins+wl.losses),3) AS PCT,
+IF(fp.wl_diff = wl.wins-wl.losses,
+ '-',TRUNCATE((fp.wl_diff - (wl.wins-wl.losses)) / 2,1)) AS GB